A Performance (Yet Simple) Vertical Antenna

 Figure 6: Updated Antenna

 Care should be taken when locating the radial anchors.
 If the anchors are attached to the ground, they should be located such that they do not present a tripping hazard to people or animals.
 If more than QRP is used, the ends of the radial wires should be insulated, to prevent people or animals from coming in contact with an energized conductor.
 While the voltages present at the end of a quarter-wavelength radial are not excessive, even at QRO, they are high enough to cause RF burns if touched.
 The rope used to attach the radials to the ground should have good insulating properties.
-Alternatively, ceramic insulators should be used between each radial and its support rope.
+Alternatively, ceramic insulators could be used between each radial and its support rope.
 The ends of the radial conductors should not be allowed to touch the ground (or anything else).

 Advantages